Ten Victorian houses

 This Gothic Revival mansion may overwhelm with its ornate Victorian carvings, twinkling chandeliers and impressive grounds, but it was actually built as a family home.
 The Gibbs family lived here for four generations and you can browse their possessions (including ice skates and picnic sets) throughout the gloriously decorated rooms, as well visit the beautiful private chapel where they worshipped.

 Red House, designed by Philip Webb, was commissioned, created and lived in by William Morris and was decorated by his Pre-Raphaelite friends; Edward Burne-Jones, Dante Gabriel Rossetti, Lizzie Siddal and Ford Maddox Brown were regular visitors.
 It is an icon of the The Arts and Crafts movement, and contains unique wall paintings, furniture, stained glass and textiles.

 Swoon at the white drawing room and gush at the stylised stained glass; Blackwell is one of the finest Arts and Crafts houses to visit in the UK.
-The closer you look, the more you are rewarded – leaf-shaped door handles, William de Morgan tiles, mosaic floors, wood carvings of berries and leaves, studded doors and curious window catches and many more aesthetic intricacies can be discovered throughout the house.
+The closer you look, the more you are rewarded – leaf-shaped door handles, William de Morgan tiles, mosaic floors, wood carvings of berries and leaves, studded doors, curious window catches and many more aesthetic intricacies can be discovered throughout the house.